Student Mental Health During School Breaks in Pennsylvania (2026): Coping Tips, Routine Support & Online Counseling Options

 📉 Drop in motivation or self-care

 If you notice these signs for two weeks or more, or if they impact daily functioning, additional support can help.
+Pennsylvania therapists emphasize that early support during breaks can prevent more severe symptoms once school resumes.

 🧠 Why Routine Matters for Student Mental Health